tintinrevient/intelligent-agents/project-1/report/README.md

 Let's go through their DL descriptions in detail:

 * Each course is taught by at least one lecturer:

   Course ⊓ ∃taught_by.Lecturer

-**The course is taught on exactly two different days**:
+* The course is taught on exactly two different days:

   Course ⊓ ≤2 taught_on.Timeslot ⊓ ≥2 taught_on.Timeslot (Timeslot must be on two different days?)

 **Each lecturer teaches at most one course every period**: